melchor629/Playbox.widget/README.md

 - Uses less CPU than original.
 - Uses a background service to detect song information.
 [See more](https://github.com/melchor629/Playbox.widget/blob/master/service/README.md)

+# How to install

+ 1. Download the zip from releases
+ 2. Extract it into the Übersicht widgets folder
+ 3. Open `Playbox.widget` and you'll see a `install_daemon.command` file
+ 4. Open this file, it will open a _Terminal_ and install a _Launch Agent_ (aka daemon) that will serve as the backend for the widget
+ 5. You should now enjoy the widget now :)

 # Options

 Here's how you can set all the widget's options.
 Open `index.coffee` and look at the very top of the document: